 Understand website analytics

-Website analytics monitor the performance of pages on your website, so you know what is—and isn’t—working.
+Website marketing analytics monitor the performance of pages on your website, so you know what is—and isn’t—working.

 When you build your website in Mailchimp, you’ll find data like total visits, views, clicks, and subscribes in your website report.
 To view unique visits and conversion rates, be sure Track with Mailchimp is turned on.